tidepool-org/data-model/device-data/types/basal/suspend.md

 [ingestion, storage, client] An object representing another `basal` event - namely, the event that is currently suppressed (inactive) because this suspend basal is in effect.

+	QUICK SUMMARY
+	Required:
+		jellyfish: no (optional)
+		platform: no (optional)
 <!-- start suppressed -->

 See the discussion of the [`suppressed`](./temp.md#suppressed) field on `temp` basals.